withDataLove/.github/.github/ISSUE_TEMPLATE/discussion.md

 ---
-name: Data Model Discussion
+name: Discussion
-about: Issue template for discussion data model issues
+about: Issue template for discussion general issues
-title: "[DATA MODEL DISCUSSION]"
+title: "[DISCUSSION]"

 ---

-# Data Model Discussion
+# Discussion

 ## Summary of the topic